yuliu0322/yuliu0322.github.io/_pages/cv.md

 2025.08–Present

 **Ocean University of China**, Qingdao, China
-M.S. in Food Science and Engineering
+M.Eng. in Food Science and Engineering
 2021.08–2024.06

-**Henan University of Science and Technology**, Luoyang, China B.S. in Food Science and Engineering
+**Henan University of Science and Technology**, Luoyang, China B.Eng. in Food Science and Engineering
 2017.08–2021.06

 ---